tidyverse/stringr/README.md

 Strings are not glamorous, high-profile components of R, but they do play a big role in many data cleaning and preparation tasks.
-The stringr package provide a cohesive set of functions designed to make working with strings as easy as possible.
+The stringr package provides a cohesive set of functions designed to make working with strings as easy as possible.
 If you’re not familiar with strings, the best place to start is the [chapter on strings](http://r4ds.had.co.nz/strings.html) in R for Data Science.